-UNIT 4: STEM CELLS RESEARCH AND THERAPY
+UNIT 4 STEM CELLS RESEARCH AND THERAPY

-- 1.0 Introduction

-- 2.0 Objectives

-- 3.0 Main Contents

-- 3.1 Understanding Stem Cell Research and therapy

-- 3.2 Types of Stem Cell

-- 3.3 History of Stem Cell Research and Therapy

-- 3.4 Arguments against Stem Cell Research and Therapy

-- 3.5 Arguments in favour of Stem Cells research and Therapy

-- 4.0 Conclusion

-- 5.0 Summary

-- 6.0 Tutor-Marked assignments

-- 7.0 References/Suggestions for Further Readings
+- 4.1 Introduction - 4.2 Learning Outcome - 4.3 Understanding Stem Cell Research and Therapy - 4.4 Types of Stem Cell - 4.5 History of Stem Cell Research and Therapy - 4.6 Arguments against Stem Cell Research and Therapy - 4.7 Arguments in favour of Stem Cells Research and Therapy - 4.8 Summary - 4.9 References/Suggestions for Further Readings - 4.10 Possible Answers to Self-Assessment Exercises

-In the previous unit we studied about abortion as well as the ethical implications of it.
-In this unit we are concerned with stem cells research and therapy.
+In the previous unit, we studied about abortion as well as the ethical implications of it.
+In this unit, we are concerned with stem cell research and therapy.
 The discovery of stem cells is one of the most important discoveries of the twentieth and twenty-first centuries.
 Their potential as antidotes to diseases and sickness as well as early death seems to project them as a welcomed discovery.
-However, stem cells research has generated a controversy, second only to that of abortion, in the world of today.
+However, stem cell research has generated a controversy, second only to that of abortion, in the world of today.
 The source of the debate is the fact that the most important stem cell needed for the human body can mainly be sourced from the human embryo.
-The same process that yields as stem cell from an embryo destroys the embryo at the same time.
-In this unit, we shall examine the following issues: meaning of stem cells, types of stem cells, history of stem cells research and therapy, arguments for and against stem cells research and therapy.
+The same process that yields stem cells from an embryo destroys the embryo at the same time.
+In this unit, we shall examine the following issues: the meaning of stem cells, the types of stem cells, the history of stem cell research and therapy.

-- i.
-Define stem cell - ii.
-Distinguish the different types of stem cells - iii.
-Trace the history of stem cells research - iv.
-Present your own arguments in favour or against stem cells research and therapy
+- Define stem cell - Distinguish the different types of stem cells - Trace the history of stem cells research - Present your own arguments in favour or against stem cells research and therapy.

-3.1 Understanding Stem Cell Research and Therapy
+Understanding Stem Cell Research and Therapy

 Stem cells are undifferentiated cells that are self-renewing and have the potential to produce specialized differentiated cells.
-The importance which medical and biotechnological researchers place on stem cells is attributed to their multiplying ability as they are able to develop into many kinds of human tissues and organs.
+The importance that medical and biotechnological researchers place on stem cells is attributed to their multiplying ability as they can develop into many kinds of human tissues and organs.
 More importantly, a stem cell can be propagated for many years in a laboratory.
-Indeed, any disease that is as a result of cell damage or cell malfunction can be healed by replacing the damaged or malfunctioned cells with stem cells which grow to form the damaged cells.
-Stem cells research promises to provide cure for a number of wicked diseases that torment mankind like Parkinson disease, diabetes, cancer, and so on.
+Indeed, any disease that is a result of cell damage or cell malfunction can be healed by replacing the damaged or malfunctioned cells with stem cells which grow to form the damaged cells.
+Stem cell research promises to provide a cure for several wicked diseases that torment mankind like Parkinson's disease, diabetes, cancer, and so on.